Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

-The Loft attack profile of the Shrike is like a loft bombing attack, utilizing the weapon lookup tables to define a suitable IP to release distance, the necessary release angle, and the time from IP to pullup is determined by the lookup table speed versus the IP to release distance.
+The Loft attack profile of the Shrike is like a loft bombing attack, utilizing the weapon lookup tables to define a suitable IP to release distance, the necessary release angle, and the time from IP to pull-up is determined by the lookup table speed versus the IP to release distance.

 One key difference in the Loft mode versus the WRCS employment modes for the